xy-241/CS-Notes/content/OS/Process/Process (进程).md

 ## Abstract
 ---
-- Container that holds all the information needed to run a program, [[Abstraction (抽象)]] over running program
+- Container that holds all the information needed to run a program, [[Abstraction]] over running program
 </br>

 - 2 Components - [[Address Space]], [[Process Control Block (PCB)]], stored in [[Main Memory]]